W1ntrexx/CMD-Clicker/README.md

 Cookie Clicker running in a CMD windows written in C++.
 Inputs are your keys on your Keyboard.
-To exit the game just input 'Q' (Uppercase Q!!)
+Often you can use the 'Q' (UPPERCASE!) to leave menus.

 Note: Project not finished yet!